Philippine Athletics Track and Field Association

-The Philippine Athletics Track and Field Association (PATAFA) is the National Sports Association (NSA) for athletics sports such as track and field, road running, cross country running, and racewalking in the Philippines, including the core athletics sports which constitute the Decathlon in the Olympic Games.
-PATAFA is also a member of the Asian Athletics (AA) and the World Athletics.
+Philippine Athletics, officially known in full as the Philippine Athletics Track and Field Association (PATAFA), is the national governing body for the sport of athletics sports such as track and field, road running, cross country running, and racewalking in the Philippines, including the core athletics sports which constitute the Decathlon in the Olympic Games.

+It organizes the annual Philippine Athletics Championships, and is a member of the Asian Athletics and the World Athletics.

 Background

 Jose C. Sering served as president from 1969 to 1981 and from 1984 to 1991.
 He resigned from his PATAFA post in 1990.

 Go Teng Kok served as president from 1990 to 2014.
 Then known as “GTK's Army,” Filipino track and field athletes won six gold medals in the 2013 Indonesia Southeast Asian Games, the most by any team in the games.

 Philip Ella Juico was elected president of PATAFA in November 2014 and in a second election held on March 25, 2015, with POC Vice President Joey Romasanta as observer.

 In 2015 the Philippine Olympic Committee (POC) formally recognized the NSA after PATAFA met compliance with several requirements such as an updated constitution, by-laws and inclusion of the true stakeholders of the sport.

 Juico was re-elected as president of PATAFA in November 2021.
 He resigned on June 18, 2022, due to the dispute with pole vaulter EJ Obiena, and was replaced by Terry Capistrano.

 PATAFA was formerly known as the Philippine Amateur Track and Field Association, or simply Athletics Philippines.